jiandingzhe/NaiveView/README.md

 The libraries below are used in this project.
 Please install them using `apt`.

-- libsdl2: create OpenGL context, handle IO.
 - libgpiod: access GPIO to adjust camera IR cut.
 - libcamera: handle with camera.
-- libegl, libdrm: provide zero-copy texture that directly use DMA buffer from libcamera.
+- libegl, libdrm, libgbm: provide zero-copy texture that directly use DMA buffer from libcamera.
 - libepoxy: obtain OpenGL and EGL API entries.

 If you want to build from source, please install their *-dev* packages.
 In addition, install following packages that is used in build: